 Today I’m speaking at Eoforwīces Ge-þōhtas or #YorkIdeas.
 Find out more.

 eald-writere, m.n: an antiquarian, one who writes about old or ancient matters.
 (EH-ald-WRIH-teh-ruh / ˈɛald-ˌwrɪ-tɛ-rə)

-This week’s Wordhord Wednesday post is on “life-treasure”.
-Read it on Patreon.
+This week’s Wordhord Wednesday post is on the third day.
+Read and hear it on Patreon.

 bōc-cist, f.n: a repository for books, either for reading or for sale.
 (BOAK-CHIST / ˈboːk-ˌtʃɪst)

 Look for The Wordhord: Daily Life in Old English at your local bōc-cist – it’s out in the US & Canada today!
 Find out more.

 bōc-cræft, m.n: book-learning, learning, literature.
 (BOAK-KRAFT / ˈboːk-ˌkræft)